prosperReigns/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The command printf is a command used to display string in the terminal window

 % is a format specifier where is stands for string.

+# 2-path

+2-path is an executable script that creates an action directory in PATH emvironment variable